zhenghao-li/Data_Mining/EX3/Exercise-3.md

 to link the clusters in Table 4.5 to those clusters in Table 4.3 or Table 4.4.
 The stable clustering structures across different approaches proves that our ten clusters are very robust based on our data.

+It should be noted that the labels in Table 4.5 are supplements to categories of each cluster in Table 4.3 or Table 4.4.
+By labels in Table 4.5, the brand can try to do more accurate advertising or marketing for consumers in any clusters.
+It also helps the brand to recognize a new consumer.
+For example, if a new consumer has some crafts posts, just by categories in Table 4.3 or 4.4, it is difficulty to put her into any cluster.
+But by labels in Table 4.5, we know crafts is more likely to be clustered with movie and art, so it is reasonable to put her in Cluster 7 before having more information about this new consumer.

 ## Conclusion